RamezIssac/django-erp-framework/docs/source/tutorial/tutorial_3.rst

 And in `sample_erp/admin/client_view.html` let's reuse the exact same code we used in the home page, and check the results.

-Sure enough, the chart the the table should be displayed, but there is a small problem.
+Sure enough, the chart the the table should be displayed, but there is a one problem.
+The results contains all clients when we are interested in only one.
-In this page, we're not interested in *all* the clients data, we're only interested in *one client*.

-To add apply this information, we only need to add ``data-extra-params`` to the ``data-report-widget`` html element with the active client id and other parameters too as well if you feel like doing so.
+We can add filters to the report by ``data-extra-params`` to the ``[data-report-widget]``  element with the active client id and other parameters too..

 .. code-block:: django